 Mrs. Smith had accompanied President Kennedy on his famous visit to Ireland in 1963, and the Irish government and the Irish people enthusiastically welcomed her return as America's ambassador.
 She took an active interest in encouraging a peaceful settlement in the long-standing conflict in Northern Ireland, and one of her principle achievements was in persuading the Clinton administration to grant a visa to Gerry Adams, President of Sinn Fein, the political arm of the Irish Republican Army, to visit the United States in 1994.
 The visit is widely regarded as a key step in the success of the peace process in the years that followed.

-Since 1964, Jean Smith has been a member of the Board of Trustees of the Joseph P. Kennedy Jr. Foundation, which provides grants to promote awareness and advocacy in the field of mental retardation.
+Starting in 1964, Mrs. Smith was a member of the Board of Trustees of the Joseph P. Kennedy Jr. Foundation, which provides grants to promote awareness and advocacy in the field of mental retardation.
 She has also served on the boards of the John F. Kennedy Center for the Performing Arts and the Carnegie Endowment for International Peace.

 In 1974, Jean Smith founded Very Special Arts, an educational affiliate of the Kennedy Center that provides opportunities in the creative arts for persons with disabilities.
 Her book, Chronicles of Courage: Very Special Artists, written with George Plimpton, was published by Random House in April 1993.

-In addition to a number of honorary degrees, Ambassador Smith has received various awards, including the Jefferson Award for Outstanding Public Service from the American Institutes for Public Service and the Margaret Mead Humanitarian Award from the Council of Cerebral Palsy Auxiliaries.
+In addition to a number of honorary degrees, Ambassador Smith received various awards, including the Jefferson Award for Outstanding Public Service from the American Institutes for Public Service, the Margaret Mead Humanitarian Award from the Council of Cerebral Palsy Auxiliaries, and the Presidential Medal of Freedom.